zuri-training/Pro_Team_41_Chunk-File/README.md

 MySQL was used to provide comprehensive support for the applications developed in Django and to store user data.

 ### Challenges we faced
-> Cracking the splitting by feature
+> Cracking the splitting feature

 > Deploying to the server